schemeorg-community/server-configuration/jenkins/README.md

         }
       }

+If you have a project with possibly multiple users working on it then you can also add folder for that project.
+In that case also add multiple user blocks under entries.

-1. Add your job into config/jenkins.yml
+2. Add your job into config/jenkins.yml

   - script: >
       multibranchPipelineJob('<username>/<jobname>') {